In this guide

-Back when dial-up internet was still commonplace and broadband was just starting to make an impact in the UK, BT delivered a product known as ‘ADSL Max’.
-This cutting edge technology promised a blazing 8Mb - a big leap over existing broadband.
+Back when dial-up internet was commonplace and broadband was just starting to make an impact in the UK, BT delivered a product known as ‘ADSL Max’.
+This cutting edge technology promised a blazing 8Mb - a big improvement over other services available at the time.

 We enjoy much faster internet now of course, but you may still encounter phrases like ‘broadband max’, so let’s look at what this could mean today so you know just how fast your broadband can be, both now and in the future.

 The old meaning of max broadband

-In the early 2000s BT began a widespread deployment of ADSL technology to improve broadband connectivity throughout the UK, which at that point was limited to meagre speeds measured in Kilobits per second, even on cable.
-It initially launched under the IPStream brand which delivered speeds up to 2Mb, but in 2006 this was superseded by ADSL Max at up to 8Mb.
+In the early 2000s BT began a widespread deployment of ADSL technology to improve broadband connectivity throughout the UK, which at that point was limited to meagre speeds measured in Kilobits per second (Kbps), even on cable.
+It initially launched under the IPStream brand which offered speeds up to 2Mb, but in 2006 this was superseded by ADSL Max at up to 8Mb.

 Take a look at the exchange data on SamKnows.com and you’ll see that ADSL Max is listed under the broadband availability section, indicating whether or not an exchange is (as most now are) capable of receiving ADSL up to 8Mb.
 However, ADSL Max and terms like ‘broadband max’ are no longer used by BT for their products as it’s now simply BT Broadband or BT Infinity.

 If you just want the cheapest broadband then standard ADSL at a maximum of either 8Mb or 17Mb is widely available and very inexpensive.
 There are plenty of such services available, check out our broadband deals page for more information.
 But for those of you after the maximum speed possible there are a growing number of options for very fast broadband.

 What are the current maximum broadband speeds?

-Outside of business connections the best broadband speed an average consumer can get anywhere in the world is an incredible 2Gb (gigabit per second), which is more than 12 times faster than Virgin Media’s top end 152Mb cable broadband.
+Outside of business connections the best broadband speed an average consumer can get anywhere in the world is an incredible 2Gb (gigabit per second).
 But that's only offered by an ISP in Japan and it's going to be some time before we see that kind of performance in the UK.